MatinDehghanian/limiter/README.md

     - Why does the number of detected IPs decrease after a while?
     - This problem arises when the WebSocket connection becomes corrupted during log transmission.
 How ever in the new version of this script this problem mostly solved.
 But if you still have this problem you can use [CronJob](#using-cron-jobs) method

-2.  **Uninstalling Limiter Script**
+2.  **Uninstalling limiter Script**

-    - How can I uninstall the Limiter script?
+    - How can I uninstall the limiter script?
     - Simply Stop the script and then delete the script folder.

 3.  **Connections Persisting After Disabling**